Maximal harmonic group actions on finite graphs: Introduction

 \begin{cor} Every Hurwitz group is a maximal graph group. \end{cor}

 As in the case of Hurwitz groups, the connection between the modular group $\Gamma$ and maximal graph groups comes from the fact that maximal graphs occur as harmonic branched covers of trees (genus 0 graphs) with special ramification (Proposition \ref{BranchLoc}).
 In order to classify such covers in general, we developed a harmonic Galois theory for finite graphs in \cite{HarmGal}, and the resulting concrete description of harmonic branched covers is the main tool used in the proof of Theorem~\ref{Main}, which we present in section~\ref{Proof}.
-As preparation, we summarize the relevant background concerning harmonic group actions and Galois theory for finite graphs in section~\ref{HarmGroupActions}.
+The proof of Theorem~\ref{Main} leads immediately to Proposition~\ref{DM}, which provides a close connection between maximal graphs and trivalent symmetric graphs of type 1' studied by Djokovi\'c and Miller in \cite{DM}.

-As mentioned above, the fact that every Hurwitz group is a maximal graph group comes as a surprise, because the relation between Riemann surfaces and finite graphs is largely analogical, rather than arising from a precise correspondence.
-However, there are a variety of direct connections between Riemann surfaces (and more generally algebraic curves) and finite graphs (see e.g. \cite{Bak},\cite{BM},\cite{CapTM},\cite{Cap},\cite{Man}).
-Of particular interest for us is the construction due to Brooks and Makover in \cite{BM} whereby a compact Riemann surface is associated to an oriented 3-regular graph.
-In the final section of this paper, we show that our theory meshes well with this construction in the following sense: if $G$ is a maximal graph group, then $G$ acts maximally on a 3-regular graph $X$.
-Moreover, the $G$-action endows $X$ with an orientation, and the Brooks-Makover construction applied to $X$ yields a compact Riemann surface $\mathcal{S}(X)$ on which $G$ acts as a group of holomorphic automorphisms.
-Moreover, if $G$ is actually a Hurwitz group, then the resulting surface $\mathcal{S}(X)$ is a Hurwitz surface with automorphism group $G$ (Theorem \ref{HurwConn}).
-Thus, the Brooks-Makover construction provides a deep and unexpected link between the harmonic Galois theory of finite graphs and the Galois theory of Riemann surfaces.
+The relation between Riemann surfaces and finite graphs explored in this paper is largely analogical, rather than arising from a precise correspondence.
+However, there are a variety of direct connections between Riemann surfaces (and more generally algebraic curves) and finite graphs (see e.g. \cite{Bak},\cite{BM},\cite{CapTM},\cite{Cap},\cite{Jones}).
+Of particular interest for us is a portion of the well-established theory of combinatorial maps, whereby the specification of a cyclic ordering of the edges incident to each vertex of a finite graph determines a 2-cell embedding of the graph in a compact Riemann surface.
+In the final section of this paper, we show that our theory meshes well with this construction in the following sense: if $G$ is a maximal graph group, then (by Proposition~\ref{DM}) $G$ acts maximally on a trivalent graph $Y_0$.
+Moreover, the $G$-action endows $Y_0$ with a cyclic ordering of the three edges at each vertex, and $G$ acts as a group of holomorphic automorphisms of the corresponding Riemann surface.
+Moreover, if $G$ is actually a Hurwitz group, then the resulting surface is a Hurwitz surface with automorphism group $G$.